microwalk-project/Microwalk/README.md

 ### Configuration

+Microwalk takes the following command line arguments:

+- `-p <plugin directory>` (optional)<br>
+  A directory containing plugin binaries.
+This needs to be specified when the configuration references a plugin that is not in Microwalk's main build directory.

+- `<configuration file>` (mandatory)<br>
-Microwalk takes a single command line argument, which is the path to a [YAML-based configuration file](docs/config.md).
+  The path to a [YAML-based configuration file](docs/config.md).

 ## Creating own framework modules

-Follow these steps to create a custom framework module:
+Follow these steps to create a custom framework plugin with a new module:
+1. Create a new project `MyPlugin` and add a reference to the `Microwalk.FrameworkBase` project.

+2. Create a class `PluginMain` which derives from `Microwalk.FrameworkBase.PluginBase`.
+In this class, you need to override the `Register()` function (see step 5).

-1. Create a new class in the respective `Modules` subfolder, which inherits from `XyzStage` and has a `[FrameworkModule]` attribute. `XyzStage` here corresponds to one of the framework's pipeline stages:
+3. Create a class `MyModule` for your new module, which inherits from `XXXStage` and has a `[FrameworkModule(<name>, <description>)]` attribute. `XXXStage` here corresponds to one of the framework's pipeline stages:
-    - `TestcaseStage` (`TestcaseGeneration` directory): Produces a new testcase on each call.
+    - `TestcaseStage`: Produces a new testcase on each call.
-    - `TraceStage` (`TraceGeneration` directory): Takes a testcases and generates raw trace data.
+    - `TraceStage`: Takes a testcases and generates raw trace data.
-    - `PreprocessorStage` (`TracePreprocessing` directory): Takes raw trace data and preprocesses it.
+    - `PreprocessorStage`: Takes raw trace data and preprocesses it.
-    - `AnalysisStage` (`Analysis` directory): Takes preprocessed trace data and updates its internal state for each trace.
+    - `AnalysisStage`: Takes preprocessed trace data and updates its internal state for each trace.
 Yields an analysis result once the finish function is called.

-2. Implement the module logic.
+4. Implement the module logic.

-3. Register the module, by calling the `XyzStage.Register<>` function in `Main` ([Program.cs](Microwalk/Program.cs)).
+5. Register the module by calling the `XXXStage.Factory.Register<MyModule>` function in `PluginMain`.

-4. Compile Microwalk.
+6. Compile the plugin project.

+7. Run Microwalk and pass the plugin's build folder via the `-p` command line switch.

+Look into the `Microwalk.Plugins.PinTracer` project for some examples.

 ## Contributing